AdiuvoDotFr/Kissenium/docs/index.md

 ## KISSENIUM , SELENIUM FRAMEWORK

-> THIS SOFTWARE IS CURRENTLY IN ALPHA DEVELOPMENT
+> THIS SOFTWARE IS CURRENTLY IN BETA DEVELOPMENT

 Software created by [Adiuvo](https://www.adiuvo.fr/).